icinganalysis/icinganalysis.github.io/content/high speed airplanes.md

 two of which were on aircraft icing topics.

-Here, "Icing Conditions to be Expected in Operation of High-Speed, High-Altitude Airplanes" is reproduced in its entirety.
+Here, "Icing Conditions to be Expected in Operation of High-Speed, High-Altitude Airplanes" by Uwe von Glahn is reproduced in its entirety.

 >There are two general aspects of this problem.
 In the first place, icing conditions occur less frequently at high than at low altitudes;